A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Input Preprocessing and Model Architecture for Methods Addressing Partial Observability

 \section{Input Preprocessing and Model Architecture for Methods Addressing Partial Observability}

-This section details the preprocessing steps and latent variable inference model architectures designed for estimating the learner's optimal action value function.
+This section details the preprocessing steps and latent variable inference model architectures designed for estimating the learner's optimal action-value function.
 We structure this section in terms of the different latent variable inference models defined in Section~\ref{sec:POGPLOverview}.